No one should have to choose between adventure and safety!

 ❌ People not taking your dietary needs seriously

 And the worst part?
-Gluten doesn’t just ruin a meal—it can ruin your entire trip.
+Gluten doesn’t just ruin a meal, it can ruin your entire trip.

 But here’s the good news: you can travel the world safely and still eat delicious food.
 My son and I have learned the hard way, and I’m sharing every single trick we’ve picked up along the way.
+Whether you’re heading to Europe, Asia, or the U.S., I’ve put together destination-specific guides to help you find celiac-safe restaurants, hotels, and tips to eat worry-free on your next trip!

 If you dream of stress-free gluten-free vacations, pack your suitcase, grab your travel snacks, and let’s dive into this step-by-step guide to gluten-free travel.

-Step 1: Choose the Right Destination
+Step 1: Choose Top Gluten-Free Travel Destinations Around the World

 Not all places are equally friendly to gluten-free travelers.
 Some destinations make it incredibly easy, while others… let’s just say, you better pack your own food.